Chatter-Software-Development/ChatterSync/README.md

 ## Usage
 Simply connect the device to your CNC machine's USB port and then use an SFTP client to facilitate file transfer (of course, we recommend the free [Chatter VSCode Extension](https://marketplace.visualstudio.com/items?itemName=chatter-dev.chatter-nc-editor)).
 Please note: When files are updated, the device will pretend to disconnect and reconnect.
 This is normal behavior.
 It is *NOT* recommended to run NC file directly off of the device.
 Instead, copy them to the machine's internal memory before running them.
 Same rules you would follow when using a USB drive.

+## Compatibility
+We are simply emulating a flash drive so in theory, if you can use a flash drive, you can use this.
+We've tested this with Haas machines with controls dating back to 2007.
+If you have an earlier machine and get it to work, please let us know!
+Testing for Fanuc and other controls is planned.

 ## Customization
 The provided image is a "blank slate" that will serve most shops' needs.
 However, there are a few things you may want to customize.